Sonny Smith (musician): Life and work

 Smith began playing blues piano in bars when he was seventeen years old.
 Skipping between the Rocky Mountains of Denver, San Francisco, and Central America, he began to write original songs, short stories and plays.
-Smith’s travels in Central America inspired his narrative approach and original style of folk music.
+Smith's travels in Central America inspired his narrative approach and original style of folk music.
 AllMusic noted that his 2002 album, This Is My Story, This Is My Song, lifted him from obscurity to cult status.

 In 2003, Smith was commissioned by Watchword literary magazine to make a CD of one-act plays delivered as songs.
 This project led Smith in a new direction, incorporating theatre and dialogue into his evolving approach to music.
 At the Headlands Center for the Arts, he was awarded a residency in May 2005 to create a feature-length musical, The Dangerous Stranger, which included guest performers such as the folk singer Jolie Holland, local singer Peggy Honeywell (artist Clare Rojas), Miranda July, and set designer Daniel Tierney.

-At the Headlands Center for the Arts, he was awarded a residency in 2006 to create a feature-length musical, The Dangerous Stranger, which included guest performers such as the folk singer Jolie Holland, local singer Peggy Honeywell (artist Clare Rojas).
-The subsequent recording had guests from Miranda July to Neko Case singing as characters.

 With the Release of Tomorrow Is Alright on Fat Possum, Sonny & the Sunsets began to tour more extensively through US, Europe, Australia and Japan.
 That record received critical acclaim and a cult status.
 The songs were small noir like comic book episodes, Robert Crumb meets Randy Newman, set to garage rock inspired doo-wop music reminiscent of The Kinks.

 In a 2010 interview with Songwriters on Process, Smith described his songwriting process as follows:

 "I’ll write lyrics down, or what I think is a songwriter’s version of poetry, then tinker with it musically.
 If you were to look at my notebook, it’s all brainstorming: little sentences and fractured words.
 Nothing too cohesive.
 At the same time, I’ll strum chords around the house or just try to copy some great song.
 I might ape it a little and find some direction rhythmically.
 Once I get that direction, I look at my notes and see if any of those words leap out."

 Smith founded Rocks in Your Head Records in 2018, where he has produced and released music for Sonny & The Sunsets and other artists.

 Work with Sonny & The Sunsets

 To date, Sonny and the Sunsets has released 12 albums and three singles and EP.
-Most work was released on Polyvinyl Records, with newer work released on Smith’s label, Rocks in Your Head.
+Most work was released on Polyvinyl Records, with newer work released on Smith's label, Rocks in Your Head.